This message, and several others like it, confuse many people.

 PCs and display devices

-Your desktop computer is typically connected to an external display device that’s variously referred to as the monitor, screen, or display.
+Your desktop computer is typically connected to a display device variously referred to as the monitor, screen, or display.
 It is not “the computer”, since by itself, the display can do almost nothing.
 It’s only when connected to your computer that a display serves a purpose.

 The information traveling along that connection is typically referred to as the “signal”1.

 The “No Signal” message does not come from your computer; it’s generated by the display itself.

 All it means is that the monitor is not receiving a video signal from the computer.